tomkimpson/Orbital-Dynamics/README.md

 # Spin Curvature Dynamics of a Pulsar in Kerr Spacetime

+**Note**: This repository has been superseded by  [RelativisticDynamics.jl](https://github.com/tomkimpson/RelativisticDynamics.jl).
+We recommend you start there.

+---

 This code calculates the orbital motion of an astrophysical body, such as a pulsar, on a background Kerr spacetime.
 Going beyond the point particle approximation, we instead model an extended spinning body via the Mathisson-Papertrou-Dixon equations.